telerik/kendo-ui-core/docs/web/multiselect/overview.md

 ---
 title: Overview
-page_title: Overview of jQuery UI multiselect | Kendo UI Documentation
+page_title: Overview | Kendo UI MultiSelect Widget
-description: Create MultiSelect UI widget, use Kendo UI templates, instructions how to use MultiSelect.
+description: "Learn how to initialize the Kendo UI MultiSelect widget, use templates and customize it functionalities."
+slug: overview_kendoui_multiselect_widget
+position: 1
 ---

 # MultiSelect Overview

-The MultiSelect widget displays a list of options and allows multiple selection from this list.

-The MultiSelect represents a richer version of the `SELECT` element, providing support for local and remote data binding, item and tag templates, and configurable options for controlling the list behavior.
+[Kendo UI MultiSelect widget](http://demos.telerik.com/kendo-ui/multiselect/index) displays a list of options and allows multiple selections from this list.
+The widget represents a richer version of the `<select>` element, providing support for local and remote data binding, item and tag templates, and configurable options for controlling the list behavior.

 ## Getting Started

-There are two ways to create a MultiSelect from a `SELECT` element:
+### Initialize the MultiSelect

+The Kendo UI MultiSelect widget can be initialized in three ways:

-1. Using its `<option>` tag to define a list of items.
+1. By using the `<option>` tag of an existing `<select>` element with defined data items.
+2. By binding the widget to a local data array.
-2. With databinding to remote data service.
+3. By binding the widget to a remote data service.

-The MultiSelect will look and operate consistently regardless of the initialization type.
+The MultiSelect looks and operates consistently regardless of the initialization type you choose to apply.

+> **Important**
+> * As MultiSelect should be initialized after the DOM is fully loaded, make sure you create it within a `$(document).ready()` statement.
+>
+> * The widget copies any styles and CSS classes from the input element to the wrapper element and visible input.

-### Creating a MultiSelect from an existing &lt;select&gt; element with defined data items
+#### Initialize the MultiSelect from an existing `<select>` element with defined data items

+###### Example

     <select id="multiselect">
         <option>Item 1</option>